stevendanna/stevendanna.github.com/source/_posts/2012-03-10-simple-tools-do-times-and-summarize.markdown

 simple tools.
 Like most unix tools, they do a single task and are composable with other tools on the command line.
-However, I am often surprised by the number of heavy command-line users I see who don't regularly combine repetitive tasks in to shell functions or aliases.
+However, I am often surprised by the number of heavy command-line users I see who don't regularly encapsulate repetitive tasks or constructions into shell functions or aliases.

 In my experience, the majority of such tools